hocuscodus/qed-lang/qedintro.md

     complexForm("Yes", "No");
     return(0);

-From now on, you should be able to have a better understanding of the [examples](/demos) here (the Boat rental kiosk has many sophisticated forms and animation).
-If you want to go further into exploring QED, there is a [video describing the philosophical roots](https://www.youtube.com/watch?v=a2OhmxXQbwo) of the language but beware though, it is not for everybody.
+This is just a glimpse of what QED can do, but from now on, you may have a better understanding of the [examples](/demos) here (the Boat rental kiosk has many sophisticated forms and animation).

+QED cruelly lacks full documentation at this stage but I am striving to provide more complete notes as soon as I can.
+I will regularly post articles on this website about how QED works internally (there is already one about concurrent programming).

+In the meantime, if you want to go further into exploring QED, you may check out my [philosophico-esoterical video](https://www.youtube.com/watch?v=a2OhmxXQbwo) describing effectively much about the language syntax and use but beware though, it is not for everybody.
 I did it because some people may think I am insane, in order to prove them right!
 In any case, this documentation will expand quite a lot and will cover the complete subject over time.